 Satisfaction of IT Services Total Rating=1 Rating=2 Rating=3 Rating=4 Rating=5 Rating=

-The bar chart diagrams below show the users' responses to the questions on email.
-The questions are printed in the chart titles.
-In the annotation, the "n=..." is the number of respondents to this question.
+The bar charts below show users' responses to the questions on email services.
+The questions are recapped in the chart titles.
+For Chart 3.1-3.6, the annotation "n=..." is the number of respondents to this question.
 Each bar is also labeled with the frequency count.
-In the charts of comparisons between staff and students (bar charts of two colours), the responses are reported as percentages in the respective groups.

-This section reports on the results for network services which include the office/laboratory network, the hall network, the network in centrally administered classrooms, the ACEnet and the wireless networks.
+This section reports the results related to network services including office/laboratory network, hall network, network in centrally administered classrooms, ACEnet and wireless networks.

-The network services from home were assessed and the ratings of the HKUPPP and HKUVPN services are shown below.
-The overall responses are shown in frequencies in Chart 15, and percentages of staff/student groups are shown in Chart 16.
-We can see that most users are connected from home directly via ISP broadband.
-The satisfaction level of the HKUPPP and HKUVPN services are in general high.
+The network services outside campus were surveyed and the ratings of the external WiFi networks, HKUVPN and HKUPPP services are shown below.
+External WiFi networks include eduroam, "Universities via PCCW" and "Universities via Y5ZONE".
+The overall responses are shown in Chart 4.8 and the usage pattern of staff/student groups is shown in Chart 4.9.
+Respondents might choose more than 1 network service.
+We can see that most users were connected from home directly via ISP broadband.
+The satisfaction level of the external WiFi networks and HKUVPN services were high.

 How do you protect your PC against computer viruses?